spearwolf/picimo/packages/picimo/README.md

 $ yarn test
 ```

-To get an idea about the api, please try the [kitchen-sink app](../kitchen-sink) or if you are more on the react-side, please try the components from [picimo-r3f](../picimo-r3f).
+To get an idea about the api, please try the [kitchen-sink app](../kitchen-sink) or if you are more on the [react](https://reactjs.org/)-side, please try the gorgeous components from [picimo-r3f](../picimo-r3f).

 ### Build System